Answers to all your questions.

 Will it also work on my golf cart?

 Absolutely.
 The clamps and mounting brackets are basically universal and can be adjusted to mount to just about anything.
 You just have to have two points more than about 8-10” away from each other to clamp to.
-Clamping to the A-pillar works very well as it leaves your gun within sight when you are driving and readily accessible when you get to the station.

 Do you have a mount for my UTV?